 “We want it to grow to the point where, in two years, it won’t need maintenance because it will have transformed into a natural forest with 30 times more trees.
 It will capture 30% more CO2, achieve a noise reduction of over 3,000%, and host 300% more species of animals and insects,” Roggema stated.

-In a couple of years, the forest could reach heights of two to three meters and host various types of wildlife: starting with insects, followed by birds, and eventually some mammals.
+Within a couple of years, the forest could reach a height of two to three meters and become home to various types of wildlife—insects, birds, and small mammals.

 Mario Adrián Flores, Vice President of the Monterrey Region at Tec, emphasized that, beyond greening the city, this initiative contributes to climate change mitigation.